Your Horoscope This Week: March 10 To 16

-Fortunately for us, there’s still plenty of sensitivity and mindfulness in the cosmos thanks to the influence of the Pisces new moon which takes place on the 10th at 5:00 a.m.
-EST (and whose effects will be felt until March 20, so make sure to set your new moon intentions during that 10-day window).
+Fortunately for us, there’s still plenty of sensitivity and mindfulness in the cosmos thanks to the influence of the Pisces new moon which takes place on the 10th at 8:00 p.m.
+AEDT (and whose effects will be felt until March 20, so make sure to set your new moon intentions during that 10-day window).

 AdvertisementADVERTISEMENT